French-Swiss private school in Paris

 The rules governing private schools in France: status, control and duty to teach

-- Contract schools: These schools have signed a contract with the state, which means that they follow the national curriculum and are regularly inspected by education authorities.
-In return, they receive public subsidies for teachers' salaries and certain running costs.
+Contract Schools: These institutions have agreements with the state to follow the national curriculum and are subject to regular inspections.
+They receive public funding for teacher salaries and certain operational costs.

-- Non-contractual schools: These schools do not receive public subsidies and are not obliged to follow the national curriculum to the letter.
-However, they must comply with a minimum pedagogical and educational framework imposed by the state, which includes regular inspections to check the quality of teaching.
+Non-Contract Schools: These schools do not receive public funding and are not required to follow the national curriculum strictly.
+Nonetheless, they must adhere to a minimum educational framework set by the state and undergo regular inspections to ensure teaching quality.

-To set up a public school outside the contractual framework, a declaration must first be made to the education authorities.
-This declaration may be contested on various grounds, such as inadequate premises, non-compliance with safety standards, or reasons relating to public order and the health of pupils.
+Establishing a new non-contracted school requires a declaration to the education authorities.
+This declaration may be contested for reasons such as inadequate facilities or non-compliance with safety standards.

-In France, education is compulsory for all children between the ages of 3 and 16 living in the country.
-Public schools are a form of compulsory education.
-They must guarantee high-quality education that respects the fundamental values of the Republic, such as secularism, equality and freedom.
+In France, education is mandatory for children aged 3 to 16.
+Public schools are a fundamental part of this compulsory education, mandated to provide high-quality education that upholds the core values of the Republic, including secularism, equality, and freedom.

 Contracts with the State

-- Contrat d'association: This type of contract requires the establishment to follow the official national education curriculum in its entirety and to take part in national assessments.
-In return, the state pays the teachers' salaries and may subsidise other operating costs.
+Contrat d'association: This contract requires adherence to the national education curriculum and participation in national assessments.
+In return, the state funds teachers' salaries and may subsidize other operating costs.

-- Simple contract: This contract is less restrictive than the contrat d'association.
-It gives the school more freedom in terms of teaching, but with less financial support from the State.
-Schools with a simple contract must, however, comply with the minimum curriculum framework and ensure satisfactory educational results.
+Simple Contract: This less restrictive contract allows schools more freedom in teaching methods but offers reduced financial support from the state.
+Schools with this contract must still adhere to a minimum curriculum framework and ensure satisfactory educational outcomes.

-All private schools, whether under contract or not, are subject to regular administrative and educational inspections and controls.
-These inspections aim to verify several aspects:
+All private schools, whether contracted or not, undergo regular administrative and educational inspections.
+These inspections assess:

 Conclusion